-- INFOLIT: The IL Modules platform will capture any student data not associated with a course from your LMS or the Quiz Form.
-If you choose not to use courses in the Quiz Form, student assessment data will appear under the INFOLIT course.
+- INFOLIT or Instruct Course Filter: Credo's platform will capture any student data not associated with a course from your LMS or the Quiz Form.
+If you choose not to use courses in the Quiz Form, student assessment data will appear under the INFOLIT or Instruct course.

 - An enrollment logged during the configured time frame will be counted in that time frame.